 Speaking of Google Assistant, it works as expected with the Smart Clock 2.
 The microphones do a good job of hearing the hot word and deciphering my commands.
 The problem is that, at times, it took a long while to complete the task or respond to a command.
 At times it would take close to a minute of the device thinking — or acting like it was still listening for me to finish my command — before it would move along to completing what it was asked to do.

 I'm not sure if this slow-down is a software-side glitch or a hardware constraint.
 Google Assistant doesn't require heavy-duty processors or a lot of RAM to operate on the consumer side.
 But the issue may be on the MediaTek processor side, the Smart Clock 2's software, or perhaps a combination of the two.
 Regardless of the culprit, the delays weren't constant but were exasperating when they happened.

-Finally, my last issue is with Lenovo's choice to remove the USB-A port from the clock itself.
-While the clock is likely to be used with the dock most of the time, should there be an instance where you don't have the space for the dock, you'll be missing out on a charging port.
+Finally, my last issue is Lenovo's choice to remove the USB-A port from the clock itself.
+While the clock is likely to be used with the dock most of the time, you'll be missing out on a charging port if there is an instance where you don't have the space for the dock.
 It's a minor issue, but it would still be helpful for that port to have remained on the clock.

 Lenovo Smart Clock 2: Competition

 If you're looking for the best smart speakers on the market that offers small displays, you won't find many outside Lenovo's lineup.
 If you don't need a screen for smart home controls or visual information from Google Assistant, then the Lenovo Smart Clock Essential may be perfect for you.
 But if you do, then there are only two options to consider — though none have a dock for a nightlight or wireless charging pad.